Walkthrough of the String Trim Function

 When Might This Function Be Used?

-Unwanted Text and Repeated Patterns This function is great to trim unwanted text when there are single characters to remove like white space, tabs, special characters or returns.
+This function is great to trim unwanted text when there are single characters to remove like white space, tabs, special characters, or returns.
 It is typically used to quickly remove white space.
-This can be from user input from the UI, or from a databases.
+This can be from user input from the UI, or from a database.

 Alternative Methods of Trim Function

-ONe way to remove unwanter characters is to use string replace, but if you have to be sure that the characters that you want to remove are only in the beginning and end of the string.
+One way to remove unwanted characters is to use string replace, but you have to be sure that the characters that you want to remove are only at the beginning and end of the string.
 Since this method scans the entire string and not just the leading and ending characters it could potentially remove text that you didn't want to.
-There is an example below
+There is an example below.

 string userInput = "#CSharpDevelopers!";//User input with two special characters